 2. The Rate of Field Failure is Statistically Low

 On average field failures for lithium-ion batteries occur at the rate of 1 to 10 parts-per-million (ppm), although failure rates for specific cases can be higher.
 For instance, Sony’s 2006 laptop battery failures were about 1 in 200,000 which ended up triggering 10 million battery recalls.
 More recently, Samsung had to test 200,000 phones and 30,000 batteries in order to find the root cause of their thermal events.
 Unfortunately, due to their high energy density and flammable electrolyte, all it takes is a few lithium-ion battery thermal events and some news coverage to bring a lot of unwanted publicity.

 3. Internal Shorts Aren’t Mitigated by Battery Safety Systems

 Though many field failures can be attributed to internal shorts, internal shorts are not mitigated by internal battery safety systems.
 While a battery management system (BMS) helps the battery stay within its operating boundaries, it does not protect against internal shorts or improve the quality of cells beyond how they were originally manufactured.
 Our recent webinar on BMS highlights this point very well.

-4. A Sound Manufacturing Process is the First and Most Important Line of Defense
+4. A Sound Manufacturing Process is the First Important Line of Defense

 How do you know you have good manufacturing quality?